Contact Us

 Researching Family History

-While the Australian Army Tank Museum may not have enough staff to research family records, here's a little nudge in the right direction.
+While the Army Museum Puckapunyal may not have enough staff to research family records, here's a little nudge in the right direction.
 Below you will find links to several institutional databases which deal with the personal files of Australian Defence Force members.

-Note: Knowing the family members full name, date of birth and Service/PmKeys number really improves the efficiency of a search.
+Note: Knowing the family member's full name, date of birth and Service/PmKeys number will improve the efficiency of a search.
 These can be found on the individual's military documents or stamped into the rim/back of any medals awarded to the member.
 To identify medals, please see the University of Melbourne's Medal Identification chart.

 A PMKeyS/Service number is the personnel number used by the Department of Defence to identify individual soldiers.
 Military personnel who enlisted prior to the 2000s will have a service number, while military personnel who enlisted after the 2000s will have a PMKeyS number.